Around the Merino--Welsh conjecture: improving Jackson's inequality: Preliminaries

 \subsection{Tutte polynomial and matroids}

 The Tutte polynomial $T_G(x,y)$ of a graph $G$ is defined as

-with $k(A)$ denoting the number of connected components of the graph $(V,A)$, see \cite{tutte1954contribution}.
-There is a vast amount of literature on the properties of the Tutte polynomial and its applications, see for instance, \cite{brylawski1992tutte,crapo1969tutte,ellis2011graph,welsh1999tutte}, or the book \cite{ellis2022handbook}.
+with $k(A)$ denoting the number of connected components of the graph $(V,A)$ and $v(G)$ denotes the number of vertices of $G$, see \cite{tutte1954contribution}.
+There is a vast literature on the properties of the Tutte polynomial and its applications, see for instance, \cite{brylawski1992tutte,crapo1969tutte,ellis2011graph,welsh1999tutte}, or the book \cite{ellis2022handbook}.